ropensci/roweb3/content/blog/2021-07-23-ropensci-news-digest-july-2021/index.md

 <!-- to be curated manually -->

-Great news for fans of statistics and software! rOpenSci's peer-review system has now [officially expanded](https://ropensci.org/blog/2019/07/15/expanding-software-review/), and we are thrilled to be able to **review statistical software in seven categories**.
+Great news for fans of statistics and software! rOpenSci's peer-review system has now [expanded](https://ropensci.org/blog/2019/07/15/expanding-software-review/) to include review of packages implementing statistical routines and algorithms.
+We are thrilled to start this new chapter, for which we've developed a series of new standards and tools, and recruited a new [board of experts](https://stats-devguide.ropensci.org) to oversee.
-Authors of statistical software should begin by reading the [*Stats Software Dev Guide*](https://stats-devguide.ropensci.org), which describes the seven categories, along with the procedures for preparing statistical software for peer review.
+Authors of statistical software should begin by reading the [*Stats Software Dev Guide*](https://stats-devguide.ropensci.org), which describes the categories of statistical software we now accept (Regression, Machine Learning, Exploratory Data Analysis, and more!), along with the procedures for preparing statistical software for peer review.
-One of our new tools developed for this system,  [the `pkgcheck` package](https://github.com/ropensci-review-tools/pkgcheck), confirms that statistical software is ready to be submitted for review.
+It also introduces our automation tools, such as,  [the `pkgcheck` package](https://github.com/ropensci-review-tools/pkgcheck), which confirms that statistical software is ready to be submitted for review.
-Submissions of statistical software begin with a pre-submission enquiry on our main [software review repository](https://github.com/ropensci/software-review).
+Authors submitting of statistical software to review should start by opening _pre-submission inquiry_ on our main [software review repository](https://github.com/ropensci/software-review).
+Inquiries are welcome well before packages are ready for submittal.
+We hope authors make use of our standards and tools throughout the development process so as to make review straightforward.
 To volunteer as a _reviewer_, fill our [short form](/software-reviewer).
 For any question, you can post on [rOpenSci forum](https://discuss.ropensci.org/c/statistical-software-peer-review/28) or contact the statistical software team (Mark Padgham, mark\<at\>ropensci.org, and Noam Ross, ross\<at\>ecohealthalliance.org).